Are you a member yet? Membership is open to all and is the first step towards accreditation.

 Example three - a group of two supervisees are able to ‘count’ all of the time spent in supervision as equal to individual supervision hours.

-Supervision of your clinical practice must include working with diversity and personal development needs.
-Clinical supervision is most effective when it includes ‘live’ or ‘close’ supervision as well as other methods such as role play or modelling.
+Supervision of your clinical practice must include working with diversity and personal and clinical development needs.
+Clinical supervision is most effective when it includes ‘live’ or ‘close’ supervision as well as other methods such as role play or modelling as well as case discussion.

 You must have a CBT clinical supervision contract.
 This will include the agreement between you and your supervisor, on how your supervision needs will be met.